 If you speak Spanish, then you will most likely want to obtain international recognition of your skills or level.
 Without recognition you can't use it on your personal résumé or apply for an education program (such as phD, for example).
-Fortunately, there are several courses online that will give you a diploma - and prepare you for DELE and SIELE.
+Fortunately, Spanish Gurus will give you certificate of completion aligned with CEFR - and prepare you for DELE and SIELE.

 Does Spanish Gurus give you a certificate?